-Beverage companies join push for better recycling of their bottles
+Beverage companies aim to get bottles recycled, not trashed

 “Recycling is not going to solve this problem,” Von Hernandez, the group’s global coordinator, said last week when releasing the results.

 Meanwhile, the three beverage companies are looking at new ways to sell drinks.
 Coke is testing Dasani water refill stations on college campuses.
 Pepsi bought SodaStream last year so consumers can make fizzy drinks with home machines.
-Keurig Dr. Pepper has partnered with LifeFuels, the maker of a smart water bottle.
+Keurig Dr Pepper has partnered with LifeFuels, the maker of a smart water bottle.

 Bridget Croke, vice president of external affairs for Closed Loop Partners, said the world does need to reduce single-use plastics.
 But the U.S. also needs to build a system to get all the value it can out of plastic.